thefonseca/ai-resources/README.md

 <a name="generative-models" />
 ### Generative Models
+* [Learning What and Where to Draw](http://www.scottreed.info/files/nips2016.pdf) (2016) - "We propose a new model, the Generative Adversarial What-Where Network (GAWWN), that synthesizes images given instructions describing what content to draw in which location".

 * [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661) (2014) - "We propose a new framework for estimating generative models via an adversarial process, in which we simultaneously train two models: a generative model G that captures the data distribution, and a discriminative model D that estimates the probability that a sample came from the training data rather than G".

 <a name="sdc" />